Looking for a foreclosure or REO property in ?

-As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
-Once you've made your offer, you can expect the bank to counter offer.
-At this point it will be your choice whether to accept their counter, or offer a counter to the counter offer.
-Be aware, you'll be contending with a process that usually involves multiple people at the bank, and they don't work evenings or weekends.
-It's typical for the process of offers and counter offers to take days or even weeks.
+As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
+After you've presented your offer, you can expect the bank to respond with a counter offer.
+From there it will be up to you to decide whether to accept their counter, or submit another counter offer.
+Be aware, you'll be working with a process that generally involves multiple people at the bank, and they don't work evenings or weekends.
+It's not uncommon for the process of offers and counter offers to take days or even weeks.